How to remove the Wave Browser virus

 Most malware and virus symptoms impact the performance of your device and its legitimate programs, such as web browsers and business productivity software.
 However, some symptoms can be subtle or resemble other root causes.
 Let’s review the typical signs of a computer virus or malware.

 - Frequent pop-ups and annoying ads.
-If you suddenly start seeing more pop-ups and intrusive ads, it could be because of a virus.
+If you suddenly start seeing more pop-ups and intrusive ads, it could be because of a virus, such as a Wave browser or PC Accelerate.
 Some malware is also known as adware, which causes more pop-ups and ads.
 These annoying messages usually say you’ve won a contest you didn’t enter or a prize you don’t remember wanting.
 The ads and messages contain links that capture sensitive information or install additional malicious software.

 - Changed browser settings.
 Have you noticed your browser’s homepage is different?
-Or you’ve got extensions that you don’t remember installing?
+Or do you have extensions that you don’t remember installing?
 These are classic signs of a virus.
 So are connection problems and random browser redirects to pages you don’t recognize.

 - Antivirus programs become disabled.
 Viruses are sneaky.
 They’ll disable or uninstall your device’s antivirus and antimalware programs to wreak havoc.
 This is why it’s a good idea to check your antivirus programs every time you use your device.
 Check to see if it’s on and updating.
 Since new malware comes out every day, the latest database versions and real-time protection shields are a must.